 CP2000 notices are almost entirely automatic.
 The IRS tries to match up what’s on your tax return with information it gets from third parties.
-For example, if it got a 1099-MISC saying you earned income, it will look for that income on your Schedule C. If the IRS can’t find where you reported income, it will decide you failed to report that income and send you a bill.
+For example, if it got a 1099-NEC saying you earned income, it will look for that income on your Schedule C. If the IRS can’t find where you reported income, it will decide you failed to report that income and send you a bill.

 What happens if you get a CP2000 Notice?